marijnh/Eloquent-JavaScript/06_object.md

-We saw the word _map_ used in the [previous chapter](higher_order#map) for an operation that transforms a data structure by applying a function its elements.
+We saw the word _map_ used in the [previous chapter](higher_order#map) for an operation that transforms a data structure by applying a function to its elements.
 Confusing as it is, in programming the same word is also used for a related but rather different thing.

 {{index "map (data structure)", "ages example", "data structure"}}